 A real-valued random variable is said to be non-normally distributed if its distribution is known.
 We consider two main samples of non-normal distribution and carry out different tests on them

-Ratio variable is an extension of interval variable, with values with a true zero and can be added, subtracted, multiplied or divided.
+The ratio variable is an extension of the interval variable, with values with a true zero, and can be added, subtracted, multiplied, or divided.
 The tests carried out on these variables are similar to those of interval variables.

-Numerical data can be interpreted using two main statistical methods of analysis, namely; descriptive statistics and inferential statistics.
+Numerical data analysis can be interpreted using two main statistical methods of analysis, namely; descriptive statistics and inferential statistics.
 Numerical analysis in inferential statistics can be interpreted with swot, trend, and conjoint analysis while descriptive statistics make use of measures of central tendency,

-This is used to describe a sample population using data sets collected from that population.
-Descriptive statistical methods used in analysing numerical data are; mean, median, mode, variance, standard deviation, etc.
+Descriptive statistics are used to describe a sample population using data sets collected from that population.
+Descriptive statistical methods used in analyzing numerical data are; mean, median, mode, variance, standard deviation, etc.

-This is used to make predictions or inference on a large population-based on the data collected from a sample population.
-Below are some of the methods used for analysing numerical data.
+Inferential is used to make predictions or inferences on a large population based on the data collected from a sample population.
+Below are some of the methods used for analyzing numerical data.

-Before engaging in any marketing or advertising campaign, companies need to first analyse some internal and external factors that may affect the campaign.
+Before engaging in any marketing or advertising campaign, companies need to first analyze some internal and external factors that may affect the campaign.
 In most cases, they use a SWOT analysis.

 Numerical data is very popular among researchers due to its compatibility with most statistical techniques.
 It helps ease the research process.